 Peru can appear not as friendly as other South American countries.
 Begging is increasing within the tourist destinations, and as a solo, you may encounter stares from the locals.
 As in any other city be careful with your belongings in Lima and don’t walk about at night (Cuzco is much safer).
 The north of Peru does not have that many tourists and parts of the country are out of bounds, so check Foreign Office advice or use a tour company if you are unsure of where to travel.

 If you are travelling solo in Peru, not all indigenous villagers will welcome you; some remote Andean villages, which live in complete isolation are not keen on visitors so stick to the tourist route when travelling alone or hire a Quechua speaking guide for the more remote areas.

 You can experience altitude sickness here so be careful if you’re exploring places alone if you’re feeling unwell.

 Surprisingly Peru has a great bus network.
 The night buses here are the easiest way to get around as the distances can be long.
-On night buses an evening meal, blanket and pillow is usually included (even if you just choose a ‘semi-cama’ seat).
+On night buses an evening meal, blanket and pillow are usually included (even if you just choose a ‘semi-cama seat).
 PeruRail operate the trains which depart from Aguas Calientes to Cuzco.